sajjadGG/book-python/stdlib/datetime/parse-and-format.rst

 * \*nix: ``%-d``, ``%-H``, ``%-I``, ``%-j``, ``%-m``, ``%-M``, ``%-S``, ``%-U``, ``%-w``, ``%-W``, ``%-y``, ``%-Y``
 * Windows: ``%#d``, ``%#H``, ``%#I``, ``%#j``, ``%#m``, ``%#M``, ``%#S``, ``%#U``, ``%#w``, ``%#W``, ``%#y``, ``%#Y``

-.. note:: Almost any programming language has very similar date formatting parameters.
+Almost any programming language has very similar date formatting parameters.
 There are only some minor differences like in JavaScript minutes are ``i``, not ``M``.

 .. csv-table:: Date and time parsing and formatting parameters
     :header-rows: 1